-Any student who believes that s/he is being subjected to harassment, bullying or discrimination or who witnesses harassment, bullying or discrimination, as well as any other person who has knowledge of or witnesses any possible occurrence of harassment, bullying or discrimination, shall report the harassment, bullying or discrimination orally or in writing to any staff member or to the designated Dignity Act Coordinator for the student's school building.
-School staff at all levels is responsible for reporting harassment, bullying and discrimination of which they are aware.
+Any student who believes that they is being subjected to harassment, bullying or discrimination or who witnesses harassment, bullying or discrimination, as well as any other person who has knowledge of or witnesses any possible occurrence of harassment, bullying or discrimination, shall report the harassment, bullying or discrimination or or in writing to any staff member or to the designated Dignity Act Coordinator for the student's school building.
+School staff at all levels are responsible for reporting harassment, bullying and discrimination of which they are aware.
 Any staff member who is assigned to and regularly works within a particular school building who witnesses harassment, bullying or discrimination or who receives an oral or written report of harassment, bullying or discrimination shall orally notify the designated Dignity Act Coordinator for his or her school building and thereafter shall file a written report with the designated Dignity Act Coordinator.
-All other school staff who witness harassment, bullying or discrimination shall orally notify either their immediate supervisor, who in turn shall notify the designated Dignity Act Coordinator for his or the Superintendent of Schools, and thereafter shall file a written report of harassment, bullying or discrimination shall orally notify either their immediate supervisor, who in turn shall notify the designated Dignity Act Coordinator for the supervisor's school building (if applicable), or the Superintendent of Schools, and thereafter shall file a written report with the same person to whom the oral report was made.
+All other school staff who witness harassment, bullying or discrimination or receive an oral or written report of harassment, bullying or discrimination shall orally notify either their immediate supervisor, who in turn shall notify the designated Dignity Act Coordinator for the supervisor's school building (if applicable), or the Superintendent of Schools, and thereafter shall file a written report with the same person to whom the oral report was made.